-I am currently working on a few collaborative projects on the evolution of the amniote respiratory system.
-We are using methods from various different scientific disciplines to gain insight into the anatomy and physiology of the lungs of extant amniotes and attempt to reconstruct the evolutionary history of one of the most morphologically diverse vertebrate organs.
+The primary focus of the Schachner Lab is the evolution of the amniote respiratory system.
+We are using methods from various different scientific disciplines to gain insight into the anatomy and physiology of the lungs of extant sauropsids and with these data, attempt to reconstruct the evolutionary history of one of the most morphologically diverse vertebrate organs.

 PULMONARY STRUCTURAL DIVERSITY in REPTILES & BIRDS

 Our research group is currently focused on the following questions:

 1) Why is there so much structural diversity in the sauropsid respiratory system?

 2) What is the evolutionary history of the respiratory system in Sauropsida?

 1) Anatomy: CT, µCT, latex and gross dissection, 2D/3D geometric morphometrics, classic morphometrics

 3) Paleontology: diversity surveys & secondary inferences, validation of osteological correlates

 4) Functional studies: ultrasound, airflow measurements, computational fluid dynamic (CFD) modeling

 A collaborative project with Brandon Hedrick (Cornell University) looking at the ecomorphology of extant crocodilian and avian lungs using qualitative and quantitative methodologies.